 16. Add a Background Photo

-Well, we talked a lot about the profile picture, but I must say that the background photo can also be very effective in optimizing your profile.
+Well, we talked a lot about the profile picture, but I must say that the background photo can also be very effective in Optimizing Your Profile with List of Skills on LinkedIn.

 I saw many highly skilled professionals who lost a whole lot of opportunities just because they did not appear professional enough at the first glance to their clients, recruiters, investors, etc. That is because their profile picture was not suitable or they used a default or even irrelevant background picture.
 For example, one of my friends, who was a financial expert, chose a snowy forest for his background photo.